obfusk/sigblock-code-poc/README.md

 Whether the payload is present or not does not affect the validity of the signature.

+Thus we get two APKs -- with an identical valid v1+v2+v3 signature -- but one says "nothing to see here..." when you run it, whereas the other says e.g. "This is the payload".

 NB: uses the work-in-progress [`apksigtool`](https://github.com/obfusk/apksigtool) to add the PoC block to the APK.